MetroNow! – Imagine the convenience of Uber or Lyft but with the affordability of public transit!

 Is there a children’s fare?

-Can riders bring bikes on MetroNow!?
+Can riders bring their bike on MetroNow!?

 Will MetroNow! vehicles have seat belts for passengers?